In this light and shadow series, we look at the theory, drawing and painting of a simple form focusing on shadow, light and edges.

 An edge is where two objects or two surfaces meet together.

-The term a ‘hard edge’ can describe two very hard surfaces, such as a tabletop with a metal cube on top of it or most commonly in drawing, we talk about the hard edge being an area that has a sharpness to it or a focal point of the drawing.
+The term a ‘hard edge’ can describe two very hard surfaces, such as a tabletop with a metal cube on top of it or most commonly in drawing, we talk about the hard edge being an area that has a sharpness to it or a focal point of the picture.

 So, it could be a crisp line to indicate changes in shape or angularity.